 ORGANIC LIGHT-EMITTING DIODES

 We use organic light-emitting diodes (OLEDs) for new applications in neuroscience.
 OLEDs can be structured to cell-sized pixels and fabricated on soft, flexible plastic films, which makes them ideal for implants and on-skin wearable light sources.
 In our lab, we tailor the properties of OLEDs towards specific bio-applications.
-This particularly means making devices flexible, structuring to very small pixels (10 - 100 µm), increasing light intensity at low voltages, improving OLED speed, adjusting the emission spectrum, and shaping emission into forward direction.
+This particularly means making devices flexible, structuring to very small pixels (10 - 100 µm), increasing light intensity at low voltages, improving OLED speed, adjusting the emission spectrum towards bi-color emission, and shaping emission into forward direction.
 We have used OLEDs for optogenetics and for functional imaging of neuronal signals.